broadinstitute/gatk/scripts/variantstore/beta_docs/run-your-own-samples.md

 7. Follow steps 2 and 3 in [How to make a data table from scratch or a template](https://support.terra.bio/hc/en-us/articles/6197368140955) to **save and upload the TSV file** to Terra.

-8. Grant your Terra proxy group the Storage Object Viewer role on the Google Cloud Storage (GCS) bucket that holds your sample data by following the **Add a principal to a bucket-level policy** instructions in the Google Cloud documentation article, [Use IAM permissions](https://cloud.google.com/storage/docs/access-control/using-iam-permissions).
+8. Grant your Terra proxy group the Storage Object Admin role on the Google Cloud Storage (GCS) bucket that holds your sample data by following the **Add a principal to a bucket-level policy** instructions in the Google Cloud documentation article, [Use IAM permissions](https://cloud.google.com/storage/docs/access-control/using-iam-permissions).

 ### Data NOT stored in the cloud